Welsh Dog Breeds

 Welsh Springer Spaniel

 The Welsh Springer Spaniel was incredibly popular in the 18th century but their existence predates this by two centuries.
-They appear in paintings dating back to the 16th century at their master’s sides!
+They appear in paintings dating back to the 16th century, sitting at their masters' sides!

 Welsh Terrier